 \subsection{Determinism and Seeds}

-For exact reproducibility we fix a global seed, propagate per‑worker dataloader seeds, and set \texttt{torch.backends.cudnn.deterministic=True} and \texttt{benchmark=False}.
+For exact reproducibility we fix a global seed, propagate per-worker dataloader seeds, and set \texttt{torch.backends.cudnn.deterministic=True} and \texttt{benchmark=False}.
 We seed Python, NumPy, and PyTorch random number generators.
-We release configuration files, grid‑reconstruction scripts, and commit hashes that match the figures and tables.
+We release configuration files, grid-reconstruction scripts, and commit hashes that match the figures and tables.